Astra Taylor – The People’s Platform: Taking Back Power and Culture in the Digital Age (Metropolitan Books 2014)

 The book is written in a “journalistic” tone, but unlike most books of that sort that rely on dubious citations (if any) and anecdote without a coherent underlying theory, The People’s Platform is much, much more informed.
 Yes, some of the citations are still a bit light (many are digressions rather than clear support for her statements).
 Perhaps the biggest issue is Taylor’s injection of her subjective perspective as an independent documentary filmmaker into the book.
 This proves useful, in that it allows the reader to clearly identify her own point of view, given that every writer has one (some just refuse to admit it).
 Mostly Taylor’s own personal narrative provides examples to illustrate concepts she develops more generally.
 She does an especially good job conveying the nuance of the debate over intellectual property, and especially copyrights, noting how creative workers rely on it for income, while the “Web 2.0” companies use Internet software platforms to develop audiences that are sold to advertisers without any feeling of obligation to pay a living wage — or in many cases, anything at all — to content producers whose works are distributed on those platforms.
 Those who want everything to be free and open tend to be those who don’t depend on such compensation to survive.

 And yet, Taylor does kind of overlook an old argument of the Standard Left Position.
 In the Nineteenth Century, the third best-selling book in the United States was Edward Bellamy‘s Looking Backward, a Rip Van Winkle tale about a man who goes into a trance in 1887 and wakes up in the year 2000 to find an essentially socialist utopia.
 What is interesting is that in that fictional socialist utopia Bellamy suggests that novelists are not compensated.
 They raise their own funds to publish — though there is a job guarantee so every citizen has a right to other gainful employment in a socially useful occupation.
 The key difference is that Taylor assumes (without explicitly discussing it in her book) that it is socially desirable to have “professional” creators of cultural/creative works.
 Bellamy suggested that an ideal society should not have such full-time content creators, but instead such things should all be done on an amateur basis, albeit in a society that provides ample leisure time and guaranteed income to enable substantial self-directed work to be performed.
+The idea there was later echoed in W.E.B.
+Du Bois‘ famous assertion that all art is propaganda, as well as in the work of various Frankfurt School scholars.
 This is a small loose end, though, in an otherwise thorough treatment of the topic.

 In terms of the suggestions for the future, Taylor (implicitly at least) draws form the likes of Richard Wolff in suggesting cooperatives online, Robert McChesney in suggesting that media delivery companies should be taxed at full market value to eliminate the advantages that their natural monopoly or quasi public utility positions give them (e.g., for exclusive broadcasting licenses), and that content producers should be directly subsidized by the government.
 While many books like this that critique and criticize the existing state of affairs tend to fall down by making a bunch of absurd and/or unrealistic policy recommendations, Taylor is thankfully brief and vague about specifics, but offers a multitude of general suggestions that point toward improvements that could be pursued individually or all together.
 They aren’t really new suggestions but they are meaningful alternatives.
 She does, however, stop short of suggesting that neo-liberalism or capitalism as a whole be jettisoned, even though that is implicitly (and obviously) where her arguments point.